Generalized Permutation Framework for Testing Model Variable Significance: Naive GPF

 \subsection{Calibration of subsample size $K$}

+The subsample size $K$ for Subset-GPF can be calibrated in two ways.
+First, we can balance the computational requirements of the learning model and Subset-GPF.
+For example, in models, such as linear and generalized linear models, that learn a covariance structure between the covariates, which require $K^{2}$ observations, let $K=\left \lfloor{\sqrt{N} } \right \rfloor$.
+Next consider $R$, the number of subsamples to run in Subset-GPF.
+The number of all subsets of size $K$ is ${P \choose K}$, and is generally too large to be computationally feasible.
+A more computationally feasible choice of $R=\left( \frac{P}{K} \right) ^{2}$, provides an adequate mix of subset samples for each variable of interest.
+This method yields the following computational cost for Subset-GPF, derived by taking the model training complexities in Table~\ref{table:trainingComplexity}, multiplying by the number of runs $R$, and substituting $R=\left( \frac{P}{K} \right) ^{2}$.

-A natural way to choose the subsample size $K$ is given by the desired goal of GPF2 stage 1 (Algorithm~\ref{alg:2permStage1}), which is to identify variables that significantly affect model predictive performance.
-Therefore the first step is to relate the subsample size to the model performance metric $T$.
+The second way to choose the subsample size $K$ is given by the desired goal of Subset-GPF (Algorithm~\ref{alg:subsetGPF}), which is to identify variables that significantly affect model predictive performance, by relating the subsample size to the model performance metric $T$.
 This is done through Algorithm~\ref{alg:K_calibration}.
+We can use a range around $K=\left \lfloor{\sqrt{N} } \right \rfloor$ for $K_{0}$ and $K_{1}$.

 The intuition is to find a $K_{0} \leq k \leq K_{1}$, where model $f$ is significantly predictive of $T$ on subsamples $\mathbf{Z}$ compared to the label scrambled null distribution \eqref{eq:delta_phi_pvalue_label}.